Addicted Products is a speculation, a question pointing towards our relationships with objects and the implications of designing smart and connected.

-In every vision of future homes, households products (such as toasters) are those ones that are connected to each other and always work together in harmony, creating that perfect, modern, and yet somewhat boring scenario.
-But what if products do not do that?
-What if they have their own goals?
+In every vision of near future homes, households products are those ones that are connected to each other and always working together in harmony, creating that perfect, modern, and yet somewhat boring scenario.

 The machine has 3 inputs, that constantly reads randomly.
 Every time it is turned on, it sets certain values to be satisfied from each of the 3 inputs.
 If satisfied a light turns on, but then the value necessary to be happy becomes higher.